Last week I gave you part one of how to make healthy eating stick.

 This week I give you part two.

-Eating healthy can be a debbie downer, especially if you do it sporadically.
+Eating healthy can feel like a debbie downer, especially if you only do it sporadically.

 If you’ve gone two weeks without raw greens in your mouth, you likely won’t feel the urge to nosh on bunny food.